 Global Open Knowledgebase (GOKb) operates under the umbrella of the Open Library Foundation (OLF).
 OLF provides continued access to software code and document repositories, collaboration tools, and administrative and legal services.
 The role of the GOKb’s steering committee is mainly an advisory one.
-The North Rhine-Westphalian Library Service Centre (hbz), the Head Office of the GBV (VZG), as long standing members of OLF, and the German Union Catalogue of Serials (ZDB) are currently responsible for the overall project management.
+Since 2017 the North Rhine-Westphalian Library Service Centre (hbz), the Head Office of the GBV (VZG), as long standing members of OLF, and the German Union Catalogue of Serials (ZDB) have been responsible for the overall project management.
 OLF and GOKb are working together to identify and implement new areas of development.

-With funding from the Andrew W. Mellon Foundation, GOKb was initially designed and implemented by the Kuali OLE founding partners: North Carolina State University (lead school), Indiana University, University of Florida, Lehigh University, Duke University, University of Chicago, University of Maryland, and the University of Pennsylvania; in addition, Jisc of the United Kingdom.
-In 2017 a major change in the organisational structure of GOKb occurred: three German organisations (hbz, VZG, and ZDB) assumed responsibility for hosting, maintenance and development of the software.
+With funding from the Andrew W. Mellon Foundation, GOKb was initially designed and implemented by the Kuali OLE founding partners: North Carolina State University (lead school), Indiana University, University of Florida, Lehigh University, Duke University, University of Chicago, University of Maryland, and the University of Pennsylvania.
+Jisc of the United Kingdom provided additional support.